StanJulia/StanSample.jl/README.md

 ## Important note

-### This is not a package being tested for release.
-If succesful, it might be used in CmdStan.jl v6 or as a support package underlying CmdStan.jl,

-### Maybe this is an ok approach.
+### Refactoring CmdStan.jl v6.
+Maybe this is an ok approach.

 ## Installation